AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/tc_set.rst

 Expressions of various topologies everywhere they may appear
 =============================================================

-Check the correctness of DC assessments on expressions of various topologies, everywhere they might appear.

-We exercise a suite of expression topologies over Boolean variables (single value, negated, two or more combined with and-then or or-else, ...), each placed in a variety of program contexts.
-We distinguish explicit control-flow constructs from other contexts.
+Check the correctness of DC assessments on expressions of various topologies (single value, negated, two or more combined with short-circuit or regular Boolean operators, ...)  in a range of control-flow contexts where they might appear.

 .. qmlink:: TCIndexImporter